 HRC Awards Spence-Chapin with Seal of Recognition

-October 25, 2013 by Ellen Kahn, Family Project Director
+October 25, 2013 by Ellen Kahn, Director of the Children, Youth & Families Program

 It’s always an honor to present our All Children—All Families “Seal of Recognition” to the agency staff members who work so hard to achieve the benchmarks of LGBT cultural competence.